Skip to main content

 Some possible anxiety situations may include:

-Whether your protégé suffers more from nervousness or fear is not only dependent on the personal character of a dog.
+Whether your protégé suffers more from nervousness or fear is dependent on the personal character of a dog.
 The breed, experience and other factors play an important role.

 An ideal solution to protect your faithful companion in stressful situations is to administer sedatives for dogs.
 However, these can also have some side effects.
 To avoid taking any risks, let us inform you in detail.